BSubLee/BSLee.github.io/_pages/about.md

   - /about.html
 ---

-I am undergraduate student of GIST
+I am undergraduate student at GIST.
+I am interested in drug development since I want more people to live healthier.
+I am working as an intern at Laboratory of drug discovery at GIST.

 Course attending(Fall 2023)
 ======